©Margaret Mitchell // Leah in the Backcourt

 This photograph is of my great-niece Leah and is from spring 2016.
 I mention the date from the outset because it feels like a much older image.
 The portrait is part of a project In This Place which revisits a 1994 documentary series Family – a fairly personal project involving my late sister and her three children.

-Following my sister’s death in 2008 I felt a growing disconnection, especially from her grandchildren that I wanted to repair.
+Following my sister’s death in 2008 I felt a slight disconnection, especially from her grandchildren that I wanted to repair.
 Photography has allowed me into so many peoples’ lives so perhaps it is what I turn to for help – it is the excuse, the reason, and the justification to be there.
 Or at least a possibility, an entry point to grow from.
 I hoped to become increasingly involved in their world again and become part of their furniture like before.
+Over the years, I had observed their life trajectories.
+I wanted to understand the social, economic and psychological reasons for where they now found themselves in 2015 when I restarted the work.

-Over time and with many discussions I started working with this part of my large extended family who live in areas around Stirling in Central Scotland.
+Over time and many discussions, I started working on updating the 1994 work with my large extended family.
 The original work focused on three children but now they had grown up and had seven children between them.

 This is a portrait of one of them.
 Of Leah.